GJZwiers/mod/README.md

 ## Options

-`mod` can create other files with the module, such as an import map or a deno configuration file.
+`mod` can create other files with the module, such as an import map or a Deno configuration file.
 To see what options and flags are available use `mod --help` if you have the CLI installed or
 `deno run https://deno.land/x/mod@v2.2.5/mod.ts --help`